-As Student Engagement and Logistics Manager at the Institute, Jennifer brings experience working in logistics and operations in film, television, and politics.
+As Manager of Student Engagement and Logistics at the Institute, Jennifer brings experience working in operations in film, television, and politics.
 She loves making sure the smallest details are taken care of in order to ensure success, and is ready to spring into action when they don’t.
 She looks forward to using this skill of setting the foundation as she grows opportunities for student involvement.
 As a first-generation college graduate of Marquette University, she is excited to be engaging with students on a Jesuit campus to support Georgetown students along their journey on the Hilltop through student programming at the Institute.

 — Get to Know Jennifer Solorio! —

 What do you like to do when you’re away from the Hilltop?
 Do you have any hobbies?